 We have some 3D printers that will print anything you can design.
 SketchUp is a simple modeling program that lets you create your own printable objects.

 Python comes preinstalled on macOS, but typically without an integrated developer environment (IDE).
-IDLE is an IDE that comes bundled with Python's main distribution for Windows or macOS.
+IDLE is an IDE bundled with Python's main distribution for Windows or macOS.

 Greenfoot is an interactive Java development environment designed primarily for educational purposes.
 It allows easy development of two-dimensional graphical applications such as games.

 Minecraft mods are often built using the Forge framework.
-Both Minecraft and Forge are written in Java and require Java 8 (will not work with Java 9 nor 10).
+Both Minecraft and Forge are written in Java and require Java 8 (will not work with Java 9 and above).
 You should also install an IDE.

 The Arduino is a small microcontroller board for electronics projects.
 To program it, you should install the open-source development environment.